 Description

-A three-span stone overbridge carrying the Mansfield Road, built 1836-40 for the North Midland Railway to the designs of George and Robert Stephenson with Frederick Swanwick, and altered in 1891.
+Mansfield Road Bridge is a three-span stone overbridge that carries Mansfield Road.
+It was built between 1836 and 1840 for the North Midland Railway, designed by George and Robert Stephenson with Frederick Swanwick, and altered in 1891.

-DESCRIPTION: the high-mileage (north) face is a mirror image of the low-mileage (south) face.
-The central arch conforms to the standard dimensions of the Stephensons’ North Midland overbridges, with a span of 30ft and, originally, a height of 16ft.
-The outer arches span 25ft.
-All three are segmental arches with v-channelled, rusticated ashlar voussoirs springing from impost bands that continue onto the underside of the bridge.
-Beneath the impost bands the abutments are faced with coursed and squared quarry-faced stone, with rusticated ashlar quoins and plinths.
-The arch soffits are of red brick.
-Flanking the three arches, the splayed wing walls step out and are raked and concave with quoins, terminating in piers.
-The v-channelled and rusticated parapet builds up from a cornice composed of a narrow ashlar course, a bold roll mould, then a course of ashlar with a chamfered upper edge, all of which are tooled.
-Above are two large courses of picked stone with tooled margins.
-The coping stones are broad, tooled and square-moulded, with a slight fall to the outside edge.
-On their inside faces the parapets are two and half courses with punched surfaces.
-A loose stone wall has been built up against the pier and abutment on the down (west) side.
+Flanking the arches, the splayed wing walls step out and are raked and concave, ending in piers.
+The parapet, which is v-channelled and rusticated, rises from a cornice made of a narrow ashlar course, a bold roll mould, and a course of ashlar with a chamfered upper edge, all of which are tooled.
+Above this are two large courses of picked stone with tooled margins.
+The coping stones are broad, tooled, and square-moulded, sloping slightly to the outside edge.
+The inside faces of the parapets consist of two and a half courses with punched surfaces.
+Additionally, a loose stone wall has been constructed against the pier and abutment on the down (west) side.

-Pursuant to s.1 (5A) of the Planning (Listed Buildings and Conservation Areas) Act 1990 (‘the Act’) it is declared that the tarmacadam road surface of the bridge is not of special architectural or historic interest.
+It is noted that the tarmacadam road surface of the bridge is not considered to have special architectural or historic interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.